ibm-strongloop-tech-sales-enablement/mysqldemo-lab-enablement-sl/README.md

 3. A directory for creating projects.
 Recommended that you create a directory to store projects.

 ----
-## Download a Run
+## Download and Run Option
 If you want to just run this application, you can clone it and perform an npm install.
+Otherwise scroll down to the Script section to manually create.
 * To do that, open a terminal and type:
 ```
 git clone https://github/com/ibm-strongloop-tech-sales-enablement/mysqldemo-lab-enablement-sl